williamveith/ut-payplan/README.md

 # UT Austin Pay Plan Data Scraper

 This project is a Python application designed to scrape, process, and store the UT Austin Pay Plan data from an online source.
-The data is fetched from an API, parsed into structured formats, and saved in both JSON and CSV formats for further analysis or use.
+The data is fetched from an API, parsed into structured formats, and saved in JSON, CSV, and XLSX formats for further analysis or use.

 ## Table of Contents